Methodology

 SharePoint external sharing restricted to existing guests or more restrictive

-CIS M365 7.2.1 (Ensure SharePoint external sharing is managed through domain whitelist/blacklist): CIS 7.2.1 requires restricting SharePoint external sharing
+CIS M365 7.2.6 (Ensure SharePoint external sharing is restricted): CIS 7.2.6 requires SharePoint external sharing to be restricted

 ISO 27001 A.8.3 (Information access restriction — restrict access to information and other associated assets): ISO A.8.3 requires technological access restrictions for external data sharing